 - A patient safety module must be completed once per ten-year cycle in order to be “participating in MOC”.
 The module must be completed within the first two years of the initial 10-year cycle and once per cycle afterward.

 - Diplomates will be required to take a minimum of 3 self-assessment modules at approximately 3 year intervals.
-The self-assessment module must be at least 100 questions in length.
-Smaller modules of 25, 50, and 75 questions may be accrued toward full credit.
+Self assessment credit may be earned in single units or in multi-question courses.
+We encourage self assessment learning to occur annually.
 The diplomate is responsible for notifying the ABD on their personalized online table when 100 questions are completed.

 AAD members have access to a transcript service which electronically records credits towards MOC.
 Non-AAD members may register for this service through the AAD for a fee.

 - Successful completion of an examination is required for MOC.
 In 2013 this examination will be a secure, proctored, closed-book examination that is administered at Pearson VUE testing centers in the United States and Canada on the following dates: March 21-30 (excluding Sunday).

 - The examination is clinically-focused and is tailored to the candidate’s practice profile through selection of applicable examination modules.
 In addition to the required General Dermatology module, the candidate must select an elective module from one of the four listed below.

 - The 2013 examination will consist of 100 image-based questions in General Dermatology and 50 questions in each of the other modules.
 Examination questions are available to the diplomate for self study in advance of the examination, usually by the end of August. (link)

 - The examinations are administered annually and diplomates may take the examination in years 3-10 of the MOC cycle.
 Aggregate test results are available yearly on the ABD website.